 • G6PD deficiency: Hemolytic reactions may (rarely) occur with quinolone use in patients with latent or actual G6PD deficiency.

-• Pediatric: Safety and efficacy of systemically administered moxifloxacin (oral, intravenous) have not been established in children.
+• Pediatric: Efficacy of systemically administered moxifloxacin (oral, intravenous) have not been established in pediatric patients.

 • Appropriate use: [US Boxed Warning]: Reserve use of moxifloxacin for treatment of acute bacterial sinusitis or acute bacterial exacerbation of chronic bronchitis for patients who have no alternative treatment options because of the risk of disabling and potentially serious adverse reactions (eg, tendinitis and tendon rupture, peripheral neuropathy, CNS effects).

 WBC, signs of infection, signs/symptoms of disordered glucose regulation, blood glucose in diabetic patients, ECG in patients with liver cirrhosis

 Adverse events have been observed in some animal reproduction studies.
 Moxifloxacin crosses the placenta and can be detected in the amniotic fluid and cord blood (Ozyüncü and Beksac 2010; Ozyüncü and Nemutlu, 2010).
 Information specific to moxifloxacin use in pregnant women is limited (Padberg, 2014).